SDLC Waterfall Model: Definition, Phases, and Pros & Cons

 Cons – Waterfall Model

 Although it had been a great time since the day Dr. Royce first announced it, the model was considered a major breakthrough in 1970.
-After more than four centuries, several major drawbacks have shown why the model is not deserved to be expected and is being replaced day by day by modern Agile models.
+After more than four centuries, several major drawbacks have shown why many companies don’t select it and adopt modern Agile models instead:

-- Rigid and beyond rigid: this model will become very difficult to modify (after the 5th phase) if you miss an error in the censorship process or want to change the request, you must go back to the previous phase, breaking the whole development life cycle and starting from the beginning.
-Because it is so rigid, large projects need flexibility in phases or frequently change requirements, waterfall model will not be a good choice because it seeks more risks than opportunities.
+This model will become very difficult to modify (after the 5th phase).
+In other words, if you miss an error in the censorship process or want to change the request, you must go back to the previous phase, breaking the whole development life cycle and starting from the beginning.
+This model is so rigid, while large projects need flexibility in phases or frequently changing requirements.
+So in large-scale projects, the waterfall model will not be a good choice as it seeks more risks than opportunities.

-- No backup plans: Since the first phase takes place, it will not allow identifying challenges or risks until near completion of the project so it is very likely that there will be errors or problems meanwhile almost modern SDLC models focus on testing and testing back-to-back.
+Since the first phase takes place, it will not allow identifying challenges or risks until near completion of the project.
+So it is very likely that there will be errors or problems.
+Meanwhile, almost all modern SDLC models focus on testing and testing back-to-back.

-- Ignore user feedback at the following stages: Because of a rigorous step-by-step process, this model has difficulty getting user feedback at later stages of the product life cycle.
-Project managers can of course take the process to the previous stages because of new requirements or changes from customers, but this will be extremely costly and time-consuming for both the development team and the customer.
+Because of a rigorous step-by-step process, this model has difficulty getting user feedback at later stages of the product life cycle.
+Project managers can, of course, take the process to the previous stages because of new requirements or changes from customers.
+But this will be extremely costly and time-consuming for both the development team and the customer.

 Final Thoughts About the Waterfall Model

-With the waterfall model, the only rule is always following the sequence.
-If your project is large and complex, skip it, if your project is simple and testable, then the waterfall methodology will meet your needs.
+With the waterfall model, the only rule is to always follow the sequence.
+If your project is large and complex, skip it.
+But if your project is simple and testable, then the waterfall methodology will meet your needs.